-We generated a net loss of \$2.6 million, \$65.9 million and \$93.3 million for the fiscal years ended January 31, 2024, 2023 and 2022, respectively.
-As of January 31, 2024, we had an accumulated deficit of \$679.2 million, reflecting our losses recognized historically on a GAAP basis.
+We generated a net loss of \$27.9 million, \$2.6 million and \$65.9 million for the fiscal years ended January 31, 2025, 2024 and 2023, respectively.
+As of January 31, 2025, we had an accumulated deficit of \$707.1 million, reflecting our losses recognized historically on a GAAP basis.
 While we have recognized losses on a GAAP basis, we may be deemed to be profitable for tax purposes.
 See "Risks Related to Laws, Regulation and Taxation" for further discussion.
 We will need to generate and sustain increased revenue levels and reduced expenses in future periods to become profitable, and, even if we do, we may not be able to maintain or increase our level of profitability.
 As a result, we may continue to experience operating losses for the indefinite future.
-Further, while we have recently reduced operating expenses, we expect our operating expenses may increase in the coming years as we hire additional personnel, expand our distribution channels, develop our technology and new features, face increased compliance costs associated with our growth and entry into new markets and geographies and adopt new systems to scale and automate our operations.
+Further, while we have recently reduced operating expenses, we expect our operating expenses may increase in the coming years as we hire additional personnel, expand our distribution channels, develop our technology and new features, acquire new businesses, face increased compliance costs associated with our growth and entry into new markets and geographies and adopt new systems to scale and automate our operations.
 If our revenue does not increase to offset these and other potential increases in operating expenses, we may not be profitable in future periods.
 If we are unable to achieve and sustain profitability, the market price of our common stock may significantly decrease.